-Cambridge continues to consolidate its position as an employment leader in the biotechnology industry.
-Leading biotech companies, including Novartis, Biogen Idec, Vertex, Pfizer Millennium, and Genzyme employ over 8,000 Cambridge workers.
-In recent years, several major software and internet companies established R&D operations in Cambridge, including Microsoft, Google, and VMware.
-These firms join established Cambridge firms such as Akamai Technologies, ITA Software, and Pegasystems.
+A large pool of entrepreneurial investment capital, expanding housing opportunities, and an active urban lifestyle buttress Cambridge's strong attraction for tech firms and their skilled workers.
+The City continues to consolidate its position as an employment leader in the biotechnology industry.
+Leading Cambridge firms in the biotech sector include Novartis, Biogen Idec, Vertex, Pfizer Millennium, and Genzyme.
+Collectively these companies employ over 8,000 workers.
+In recent years, several major software and internet companies have established R&D operations in Cambridge, including Microsoft, Google, and Amazon.
+These firms join established Cambridge firms such as Akamai Technologies, ITA Software (now part of Google), and Pegasystems.
 In addition to employment created by the growth of both the biotech and service industries, the City retains traditional employers in the areas of education, medicine and government.
 Another growing sector of the economy is the clean energy industry.
-In the last several years 18 clean energy companies have located in Cambridge.
-Most are in the Kendall Square area, but several have located in Concord Alewife, adding diversity to the City's economic base.
+In the past several years 18 clean energy companies have located in Cambridge.
+Most are in the Kendall Square area and several have located in Concord Alewife, adding diversity to the City's economic base.